rbisdorff/Digraph3/docSphinx/tutorial.rst

     dot -Grankdir=BT -Tpng tutRandValDigraph.dot -o tutRandValDigraph.png

 .. figure:: tutRandValDigraph.png
+   :name: tutorialValDigraph
    :width: 300 px
    :align: center

    The tutorial random valuation digraph

 Double links are drawn in bold black with an arrowhead at each end, whereas single asymmetric links are drawn in black with an arrowhead showing the direction of the link.
 Notice the undetermined relational situation (:math:`r(6\,S\,2) = 0.00`) observed between nodes '6' and '2'.
-The corresponding link is marked in gray with an open arrowhead in the drawing (see Fig. 3).
+The corresponding link is marked in gray with an open arrowhead in the drawing (see :numref:`tutorialValDigraph`).

 Asymmetric and symmetric parts
 ------------------------------

-We may now extract both this symmetric as well as this asymmetric part of digraph *dg* with the help of two corresponding constructors (see Fig. 4).
+We may now extract both this symmetric as well as this asymmetric part of digraph *dg* with the help of two corresponding constructors (see :numref:`asymSymParts`).

     >>> from digraphs import AsymmetricPartialDigraph, SymmetricPartialDigraph
     >>> asymDg = AsymmetricPartialDigraph(dg)